bjornmeansbear/lectureScripts/theLibreDesigner.md

 When I say "Libre Graphics" I am linking to the Free/Libre part of Free/Libre Open Source.

-When "free" software started it was about the freedom to do with software as you pleased.
+When "free" software st arted it was about the freedom to do with software as you pleased.

 FSF 4 freedoms.